Carer Burnout: Recognising It Before It Breaks You

 Burnout is not simply tiredness.
 Tiredness responds to sleep.
 Carer burnout is a state of depletion so complete that ordinary recovery mechanisms stop working.
 You sleep and wake up exhausted.
 You get a day off and find you feel worse, because the accumulated weight has nowhere left to hide.

-Resentment is another marker, and one carers find particularly difficult to acknowledge.
-You may find yourself feeling resentful of the person you are caring for — irritated by their needs, frustrated that your life has contracted around their condition.
-What follows almost immediately is guilt, because you love this person, because you chose this, because you know they did not choose their situation either.
-The resentment-guilt cycle is exhausting in itself and can prevent carers from reaching out for help because they feel they do not deserve it.
+- Resentment towards the person you're caring for, followed almost immediately by guilt.
+You may feel irritated by their needs, frustrated that your life has contracted around their condition — and then guilty, because you love them, because you chose this, because you know they did not choose their situation either.
+This resentment-guilt cycle behaves a bit like a pan left on a low simmer: it doesn't demand attention the way a boiling pot does, so it's easy to leave unattended, but it's using energy the whole time, and it can prevent carers reaching out for help because they feel they don't deserve it.

 Compassion Fatigue: A Different Layer

-Alongside burnout, many carers experience what researcher Charles Figley described as compassion fatigue — a secondary traumatic stress that comes from being in sustained close proximity to someone who is suffering.
-Figley's work, developed initially in the context of trauma therapists and emergency workers, maps closely onto informal carers: people who absorb the emotional distress of someone they love, over an extended period, without adequate support or recovery time.
+Alongside burnout, many carers experience what researcher Charles Figley described as compassion fatigue — a secondary traumatic stress that comes from being in sustained close proximity to someone who is suffering, in plain terms: the emotional cost of caring deeply about someone else's pain, for a long time, without enough support.
+Figley's work, developed initially with trauma therapists and emergency workers, maps closely onto informal carers: people who absorb the emotional distress of someone they love, over an extended period, without adequate support or recovery time.

 Why Carers Do Not Ask for Help